This is the 1st Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

-I am going to hang the completed rose upside down to dry and move on to making the leaves.
+I will hang the completed rose upside down to dry and move on to making the leaves.

-For these rose-leaves, I’m going to use small and medium cutters because they are the right size for the project I am doing now.
+For these rose-leaves, I will use small and medium cutters because they are the right size for the project I am doing now.
 Refer to Video at 32:33

-To make these leaves, I’ll need a small piece of green paste.
+I’ll need a small piece of green paste to make these leaves.

 I can’t emphasize enough that it is essential to cover any paste you are not working on.

-I’m dusting my work surface and the flower paste lightly with cornflour and rolling it from the center outwards on both sides. doing this leaves a ridge down the center where I can thread a wire and at the same time rolling the outside quite thinly.
+I’m dusting my work surface and the flower paste lightly with cornflour and rolling it from the center outwards on both sides.
+Doing this leaves a ridge down the center where I can thread a wire and roll the outside quite thinly.
 Refer to Video 33:55

-I am now going to cut out the leaf, making sure the ridge I left for the vein is in the center.
+I will now cut out the leaf, making sure the ridge I left for the vein is in the center.
 Once I have cut it, I then run my finger around the edge to make sure it’s a clean-cut then remove the leaf from the cutter.
 Refer to Video at 35:14

 Now I will take a 28g wire, and I’m going to make a tiny hook in one end of the wire, dip the hook into my edible glue and thread the hooked end of the wire into the center raised vein.
 Refer to Video at 36:09

 A leaf is rarely perfectly flat, so I want to give it a little bit of movement.
 To do this, I’m going to bend the leaf slightly, and then if you have a look at roses, sometimes you’ll see that they slightly curl at the top.
-Doing that gives a bit more interest when it comes to assembling the spray.
+Doing that gives a bit more interest in assembling the spray.
 Refer to Video at 36:51

 The leaf goes into the flower foam to dry, and altogether I will make three small leaves and two larger leaves, which will be adequate for this spray.